 1. Rest: it’s normal to assume rest is the best thing when you are feeling pain.
 Rather than complete rest, activity modification is normally required.
 If you stop activity completely, you stop the tendon taking on load.
 Tendons need load in order to repair.
 Complete rest will make you feel better initially but as soon as you return to any activity the pain and weakness will also return.

-In the case of the Achilles, you may need to stop high load activities such as fast walking, running, jumping, skipping etc, it’s important to implement loading which will initially include strength training.
+In the case of the Achilles, you may need to manage high load activities such as fast walking or running (especially with an over stride), jumping, skipping etc, it’s important to implement loading but the type of loading you do is the key.
 Your health professional is the best person to assist you in developing a program for your individual needs.

 2. Ignore it: If you continue overloading the tendon (running, jumping etc), you will continue to have pain.
 Pain is the body’s way of telling you to stop and decrease the load.
 A customised exercise program will find the best load for you to work with.